It is important to ‘Guard Our Energy.’

 I mean: Really?

-The conclusion to that is: You put up boundaries and then you get diagnosed, because that must be the reason for the: No.
+The conclusion to that is: You put up boundaries and then you get diagnosed, because there must be something wrong with you and that must be the reason for the: No.

 No, the reason for the No is: Guarding your energy, taking care of yourself, administering your time.

-Diagnosing you this way is called Jackal Language coined by Marshall Rosenberg in “Non – Violent Communication” and everybody seems to be a diagnosing Psychologist without diploma these days.
+Diagnosing you this way is called Jackal Language coined by Marshall Rosenberg in “Non – Violent Communication”.

 Because you’re ‘spiritual’ doesn’t mean you’re game 24/7.

-Respect boundaries and do not use that pseudo therapeutical ‘transference’ stuff.
+Respect boundaries and do not use that pseudo therapeutical ‘transference’ /shadow stuff.

 If people have boundaries it means that they are Healthy.